dbt-labs/docs.getdbt.com/website/blog/2024-02-13-dbt-explorer.md

 ---
-title: "My Good Title"
+title: "Column-Level Lineage, Model Performance, and Recommendations: ship trusted data products with dbt Explorer"
-description: "Learn about how to get the most out of dbt Explorer"
+description: "Learn about how to get the most out of the new features in dbt Explorer"
 slug: dbt-explorer

 authors: [dave_connors]